TomyPY/expressWebsockets/README.md

 # Simple Websocket chat
-Simple Websocket chat maded with ExpressJS implementing views with EJS
+Simple Websocket chat maded with ExpressJS implementing views with EJS and a database (.json file)